learn-co-curriculum/dsc-data-science-processes/README.md

 You will be able to:

-* Understand that Data Science projects are iterative
-* Understand that Data Science projects often have many stakeholders
+* List the different data science process frameworks
-* Compare and contrast popular Data Science process frameworks such as CRISP-DM, KDD, and OSEMiN
+* Compare and contrast popular data science process frameworks such as CRISP-DM, KDD, OSEMN

 ## What is a Data Science Process?